Skip to content

 When an agent job runs, herdctl:

-1. Resolves the workspace path from agent config
+1. Resolves the working_directory path from agent config

 2. Sets cwd to that path when invoking the Claude SDK